 Visiting Vegas off the beaten path

-For the 40 million or so visitors that Las Vegas attracts every year, the infamous strip is undoubtedly the biggest draw and to be fair, with all the shows, fabulous restaurants and world-class entertainment on offer, there really isn’t any need to wander too far from The Strip.
-However, if you’re looking for something different away from all the glitz, glamour and furore of the city’s best-known venues, then there are a number of things to do and sights to see “off the beaten path” which will keep you busy for a few hours or so.
+For the 40 million or so visitors that the Sin City attracts every year, the infamous strip is undoubtedly the biggest draw and to be fair, with all the shows, fabulous restaurants and world-class entertainment on offer, there really isn’t any need to wander too far from “the Strip”.
+However, if you’re looking for something different away from all the glitz, glamour and furore of the city’s best-known venues, then there are a number of things to do and sights to see off the beaten path which will keep you busy for a few hours or so.
 So, without further ado, here is your ultimate guide to exploring the lesser known attractions in Sin City.

 The Neon Museum

-In the current climate, museums have sadly been lumped with the “boring” and “uncool” tag but a visit to The Neon Museum on Boulevard North is anything but.
-Essentially, what can be found within the museum is pretty self explanatory; the neon signs attached to the casinos and other attractions of yesteryear that have gone by the wayside are all stored at the museum in a neon boneyard and if you take the nighttime tour, seven of the signs have been fully restored and light up for your viewing pleasure.
-At around $20 per person, The Neon Museum is both cheap and fascinating and provides much-needed respite from the commotion found on the strip.
+In the current climate, museums have sadly been lumped with the “boring” and “uncool” tag, but a visit to the Neon Museum on Boulevard North is anything but.
+Essentially, what can be found within the museum is pretty self-explanatory; the neon signs attached to the entertainment complexes and other attractions of yesteryear that have gone by the wayside are all stored at the museum in a neon boneyard, and if you take the nighttime tour, seven of the signs have been fully restored and light up for your viewing pleasure.
+At around $20 per person, the Neon Museum is both cheap and fascinating, and provides much-needed respite from the commotion found on the strip.

 View this post on Instagram